 We currently work with a wide range of ages and schools, from EYFS to secondary BESD.
-The right candidate will be able to have some choice over their assigned groups, but must have their own transport and be able to transport equipment to and from sites.
-All equipment will be provided.
+The right candidate will have their own transport and be able to transport equipment to and from sites.

 This post is subject to an enhanced DBS check.